 Computer Stuff

-Free/Open-Source Software
+Free Software

-Here “free” refers not price, but to freedom — the freedom to run, copy, distribute, study, change and improve the software.
-The Free software movement was founded in large part through the efforts of Richard Stallman, who wrote the General Public License (GPL), founded the GNU Project (“gah-new”), and founded the Free Software Foundation (FSF).
-More about Stallman and the free software movement can be found in the books Free Software, Free Society and Free as in Freedom.
-The GNU project was launched to develop a complete UNIX-like operating system comprised entirely of free software, and the GPL is one of the most widely used licenses for free and open source software today.
-Under the GPL license, any user can change the code (add features, fix bugs, etc.), and if the changes are used publicly, provides the author and all other users access to these changes. | Free Software MovementWhat Is Free SoftwareFree Software Definition, Licenses, GPL v2.0, GPL v3, GNU Project PhilosophyGPLv2 vs GPLv3 (pdf) |
+Not to be confused freeware, here “free” refers not to price but to freedom — the freedom to run, copy, distribute, study, change and improve the software.
+The Free software movement was founded in large part through the efforts of Richard Stallman, who wrote the General Public License (GPL).
+Under the GPL license, any user can change the code (add features, fix bugs, etc.), and if the changes are used publicly, the author and all other users will have access to these changes.
+The GNU project was launched to develop a complete Unix-like operating system comprised entirely of free software.

-Understanding Open Source Software
+Open Source Software

 Creative Commons Licenses

-Systems / Infrastructure
+Operating Systems / Software Distributions

 UNIX

-An operating system developed by researchers at Bell Labs.
-The first code for what would become UNIX was written in the summer of 1969, and the first commercial applications occurred in the early ‘70s when it was used to support telephone company operations.
+A type of operating system first developed by researchers at Bell Labs.
+The first code for what would become UNIX was written in the summer of 1969, and the first commercial applications occurred in the early ’70s when it was used to support telephone company operations.
 Today, UNIX is widely used throughout the infrastructure of our society.
-It has a modular structure, utilizing many small tools that can be combined many different ways, providing much power and flexibility. | History & TimelineEvolutionHistoryThe UNIX warsTimeline & linksOpen SystemsUNIX Specification |
+It has a modular structure, utilizing many small tools that can be combined many different ways, providing much power and flexibility.

 Linux